KirsApps/odometer/README.md

 ## AnimatedSlideOdometerNumber

-ImplicitlyAnimatedWidget based on AnimatedOdometer with a slide and fade digits transition.
+The ImplicitlyAnimatedWidget uses the AnimatedOdometer with the sliding and fading digits transitions.
 ```dart
    AnimatedSlideOdometerNumber(
      numberTextStyle: TextStyle(fontSize: 15),